Glossary

 Documented operating discipline.

 The deliverable is not a strategy deck.
-It is a working operating system: SOPs the line managers actually use, KPIs the leadership team reviews on a cadence, decision trees that route work without human bottlenecks, and the trained in-house ability to run all of it without the fractional COO present.
+It is a working operating system: SOPs the line managers actually use, KPIs the leadership team reviews on a cadence, decision trees that route work without human bottlenecks, and the trained in-house ability to run all of it without us present.
 The engagement ends when the team has run one full operating cycle without us being essential.

 Comparison